 I get lots of enquiries from people who are having real struggles with digestive and gut disorders/diseases, and this one came through recently from a lady needing help:

-‘Hi Linda.
+“Hi Linda.
 I went on holiday to Thailand last year, and got an upset stomach.
 Since then I’ve had bloating, pain and irregular bowels.
-I’ve been to see my GP and he tells me I’ve probably got IBS.’
+I’ve been to see my GP and he tells me I’ve probably got IBS.”

-It truly makes my blood boil that so many people, millions of people are being consigned to a life of utter misery because they are not getting simple advice on bowel hygiene and how to protect their bowel when going to foreign climes.
+Millions of people are being consigned to a life of utter misery because they are not getting simple advice on bowel hygiene and how to protect their bowel when going to foreign climes.

 It goes without saying that ‘red flags’ need to be eliminated and no GP or healthcare practitioner should assume that symptoms are due to a food poisoning event.
 After all, there are ‘red herrings’ and we must always have our red herring radar on.